 Before the foundation of the world, God saw that we would be sinners and planned the death of his Son so that our sins could be forgiven and God’s wrath removed.
 Through that, we were adopted.
 Note two clear implications of this.

 The blood of Christ covers the sins of all who believe (Romans 3:25).
 Therefore believers in Jesus are adopted, and no others.
 If we talk about God being the Father of all mankind, we speak very loosely and are not talking truly about those who are saved.

-2) We were not cute little orphans that God was attracted to; we enemies in rebellion against God.
+We were not cute orphans, but enemies in rebellion against God.